xiix0/scam/README.md

-Kindness is a language which the deaf can hear and the blind can read.
+Go not to the elves for counsel, for they will say both yes and no.
-		-- Mark Twain
+		-- J.R.R.
+Tolkien